OdysseasKr/online-nilm/GRUWithWindow/README.md

 from experiment import experiment experiment('kettle', 0, 120)
 ```
 This will train the network for 120 epochs.
-You can resume training lie this:
+You can resume training like this:
 ```python
 experiment('kettle', 120, 130)
 ```